unifio/docker-dd-agent/README.md

 Now when the container starts, all files in `/opt/dd-agent-conf.d` with a `.yaml` extension will be copied to `/etc/dd-agent/conf.d/`.
 Please note that to add new files you will need to restart the container.

+## JMX Images

+If you need to run any JMX-based Agent checks, run a [JMX image](https://github.com/DataDog/docker-dd-agent/tree/master/jmx), e.g. `datadog/docker-dd-agent:latest-jmx`, `datadog/docker-dd-agent:11.0.5150-jmx`, etc. These images are based on the default images but add a JVM, which is needed for the Agent to run jmxfetch.

+JMX images automatically enable Autodiscovery.

 ## DogStatsD

 ### Standalone DogStatsD

-The default images run a dogstatsd server as well as the agent.
-If you want to run DogStatsD only, we provide [standalone images](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd) for it.
-They are identified by the `dogstatsd` keyword in their docker tag (eg: `11.3.585-dogstatsd`, `11.3.585-dogstatsd-alpine`).
+The default images (e.g. `latest`) run a DogStatsD server as well as the main Agent (i.e. the collector).
+If you want to run DogStatsD only, run a [DogStatsD-only image](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd), e.g. `datadog/docker-dd-agent:latest-dogstatsd`, `datadog/docker-dd-agent:11.0.5141-dogstatsd-alpine`, etc. These images don't run the collector process.

-These separate images have the advantage of running DogStatsD server as a non-root user which is useful for platforms like OpenShift.
-They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the complete agent image.
+They also run the DogStatsD server as a non-root user, which is useful for platforms like OpenShift.
+They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the default Agent image.

+**Note**: Metrics submitted by this container will NOT get tagged with any global `tags` specified in `datadog.conf`.
+These tags are only read by the Agent's collector process, which these DogStatsD-only images do not run.
 **Note**: These images run DogStatsD only.
 In the agent, tags are collected from the configuration file and from labels by the collector which is not running here.
 Thus those tags will not be associated with any metrics and events processed by this container.

+**Note**: Optionally, these images can run the the trace-agent process.
+Pass `-e DD_APM_ENABLED=true` to your `docker run` command to activate the trace-agent and allow your container to receive traces from Datadog's [APM client libraries](http://docs.datadoghq.com/libraries/#tracing-apm-client-libraries).

 ### DogStatsD from the host